-As you learn about Israel at the time of Jesus, you will most likely hear about the Mosaic Law.
-Since Christians don’t practice the Mosaic Law, many of us are unsure of what this law entails and how it works.
-But the Mosaic Law is important to better understand as we learn about Jesus because it is the tradition that Jesus lived for much of his earthly life and the law that his life and ministry would ultimately fulfill.
-The Mosaic Law shaped Israel during the time of Christ and much of the scriptures we now have.
-While most Christians no longer practice this law, Mosaic Law is still an important part of our tradition and in Jesus Christ’s earthly ministry.
+As you learn about Israel at the time, you will most likely hear about the Mosaic Law.
+Since Christians don’t practice the Mosaic Law, many viewers of The Chosen—a multi-season series about Jesus—could be unsure of what this law entails and how it works.
+But the Mosaic Law is important to better understand as we talk about Jesus because it is the tradition that Jesus lived for much of his earthly life and the law that his life and ministry would ultimately fulfill.
+The Mosaic Law shaped Israel during Jesus' time and much of the scriptures we now have.
+While most Christians no longer practice this law, Mosaic Law is still an important part of the tradition and in Jesus' earthly ministry.

 What Is the Mosaic Law?

 The Mosaic Law is also called the Law of Moses, and it is written in the first five books of the Old Testament, also called the Torah.
 Many believe these books to be written by Moses, though scholars say that there could have been several authors.
 The Law of Moses includes many types of laws as well as feasts, ordinances, and instructions for the Jewish people.
 These are the main parts of the Mosaic Law:

 The Ten Commandments

 Moral laws (includes those on adultery, honesty, theft, etc.)